clydevassallo/trufflepayroll/avoiding_common_attacks.md

 # Vulnerabilities

-This document outlines the vulnerabilities commonly exploited by attackers and the precautions taken in this Dapp to prevent them.
+This section outlines the vulnerabilities commonly exploited by attackers and the precautions taken in this Dapp to prevent them.

 ## 1. Reentrancy
 ### Cause of vulnerability